jbabio/Arduino-Ascom-Focuser/readme.txt

-AAF2 Release 2.5.0
+AAF2JB Release 1.0.0
 ======================
+This project is a derivative fromhttps://sourceforge.net/projects/arduinoascomfocuser/?source=navbar

-This requires the Ascom platform 6.1 to be installed first from the Ascom website (http://ascom-standards.org/)
+It requires the Ascom platform 6.1 to be installed first from the Ascom website (http://ascom-standards.org/)

 The 3 project components are: